-with $C_i^1 \in \R^{m\times m}$ and $C_i^2 \in \R^m$.
-Here, the first term can be interpreted as costs that arise through congestion whereas the second term represents congestion independent costs for player $i$.
-Clearly the CDFG belongs to the linear mixed-integer GNEPs and fulfills~\eqref{eq:MixedInteger} with
+with $C_i^1 \in \R^{E\times E}$ and $C_i^2 \in \R^E$.
+Here, the first term can be interpreted as costs that arise through congestion whereas the second term represents congestion independent costs for player~$i$.

-where $Id$ denotes the identity matrix.
-Furthermore, the CDFG is hole-free-represented.
-To see this, we need to verify that for all $x_{-i} \in \dom X_i$ the inclusion
+Clearly, the CDFG belongs to the {player-linear mixed}-integer GNEPs.
+Furthermore, it is hole-free-represented.
+To see this, it is sufficient to verify that for all $x_{-i} \in \dom X_i$ the inclusion

 holds as $\supseteq$ is trivially fulfilled.
-Since $\dom X_i \subseteq \Z^{k_{-i}}$, the restriction $0 \leq x_i \leq c - \sum_{s\neq i}x_s $ is an integral box-constraint for any $x_{-i} \in \dom X_i$.
+Since $\dom X_i \subseteq \Z^{k_{-i}}$, the restriction $0 \leq x_i \leq c_i - \sum_{s\neq i}x_s $ is an integral box-constraint for any $x_{-i} \in \dom X_i$.
 Thus the polytope on the left has integral vertices since the flow polyhedron is box-tdi, see Edmonds and Giles~\cite{Edmonds1977} and Schrijver~\cite{Schrijver03} for a definition of box-tdi and the aforementioned property of the flow polyhedron.
 These integral vertices are clearly contained in the right set and therefore the inclusion follows.
-Notice that for non-integral $x_{-i}$, the inclusion $\subseteq$ is in general false. \end{example}
+Notice that for non-integral $x_{-i}$, the inclusion $\subseteq$ is in general false. {Hence, the inclusion $\subseteq$ is in general not true for all $x_{-i} \in \mathrm{dom} X_i$.} \end{example}